 Configure Logz.io to send notifications to your preferred endpoints.
-Notifications are typically sent when alerts are triggered, when a user shares a Kibana object, or when Logz.io Insights identifies new exceptions in your logs.
+Notifications are typically sent when alerts are triggered, when a user shares an OpenSearch Dashboards object, or when Logz.io Insights identifies new exceptions in your logs.

 Preconfigured vs. custom endpoints